By Doris Yu

 The delegations were to be executed as martyrs to atone for Ferreira’s apostasy.
 Instead, most of these Jesuits, with some notable exceptions, apostatized themselves, broken by the same torture.
 There are stories that Ferreira took his apostasy back at the end of his life and died a martyr, but no evidence exists to confirm or deny his true fate.

 “Endo is considered the Graham Greene of Japan,” says Fr.
 Ucerler, referencing another important Catholic author.
 “He liked to scrutinize morally difficult issues.
 In the book, these two Jesuits are going to redeem Ferreira and are going to be glorious martyrs, but events unfold differently.
 Garrpe does die, but Rodrigues goes through this crisis, and then he hears the gentle voice of God breaking the silence, ‘It’s OK to step on the fumie.’
 That’s Endo trying to talk about what God’s mercy means.”

 Now Scorsese is the one examining God’s mercy.
 His passion project finally a reality, the filmmaker recently screened Silence at the Vatican for 300 Jesuits and met Pope Francis, who once dreamed of becoming a missionary in Japan himself.

+Other members of the Jesuit community were involved in the project, including University of Detroit Jesuit High School and Academy graduate Matthew Malek, who served as an executive producer on the film.
 Father James Martin, SJ, editor-at-large of the Jesuit magazine America, served as a spiritual adviser to the cast.
 “Silence is like living inside a prayer,” Fr.
 Martin says.
 “I hope every Catholic sees this film.”

 In the present day, surrounded by an abundance of religiously fueled persecution, violence and conflict worldwide, it may be our best attempt at understanding the silence.